attrill20/FPLFixtureCalendar/README.md

 - Add a cache to prevent no fixtures displaying when the server occasionally goes down
 - Navbar on mobile collapsing issue / font size
 - Needs less of a margin / padding either side of the toggle switch
-- Fix the issue of not being able to search for non-English characters e.g. Højlund

 ## 23/4/24